South East Atlantic Fisheries Organisation: Introduction

 Complex negotiations between the coastal States and the DWFN started in 1997 and were completed in 2000 with the adoption of SEAFO Convention.
 SEAFO Convention is largely based on 1982 United Nations Convention on the Law of the Sea (UNCLOS) and the 1995 United Nations Fish Stock Agreement (UNFSA) and is internationally hailed as the most contemporary, responsive instrument for conservation and sustainable utilisation of living marine resources in high seas.
-The Convention was signed on 20 April 2001 in Windhoek by Angola, the European Community, Iceland, Namibia, Norway, Republic of Korea, South Africa, United Kingdom (on behalf of St. Helena and its dependencies Tristan da Cunha and Ascension Islands) and the United States of America.
+The Convention was signed on 20 April 2001 in Windhoek by Angola, the European Community, Iceland, Namibia, Norway, Republic of Korea, South Africa, United Kingdom (on behalf of St. Helena and its dependencies Tristan da Cunha and Ascension Islands) and the United States.
 It entered into force on 13 April 2003 after the deposit of instruments of ratification by Namibia and Norway and approval by the European Community.
 Angola deposited its instrument of ratification on 7 March 2006, making it a 4th Contracting Party of SEAFO.
 The role played by the developing coastal States in the drafting of SEAFO Convention was extensive.

 The Commission is the highest decision-making body of the Organisation and it meets annually to among others, formulate fisheries conservation and management measures, review compliance issues and adopt the budget.
 Decision on matters of substance, within SEAFO is taken by consensus among the Parties.
 There is also a provision for non acceptance of a decision by a Contracting Party.
 Budgetary contributions are made up of an equal basic fee and a fee determined from the total catch of species covered by the Convention.
 SEAFO allows States and regional economic integration organizations to become parties to the Convention and encourages cooperation with non-Parties.
 Compliance with monitoring, control and surveillance (MCS) is one of the criteria for consideration in determining the nature and extent of participatory rights in SEAFO fishing opportunities.
 SEAFO Convention foresees the creation of a robust system of observation, inspection, compliance and enforcement that includes control measures linked to flag State duties and port State duties as well as at-sea and in port inspection, boarding and inspection of vessels on a reciprocal basis, observer programs and procedures to follow up on infringements.
 For transparency and openness, SEAFO accords accessibility of observers to its meetings and to its documents.
 SEAFO Scientific Committee provides scientific advice to the Commission on the conservation and management issues such as the status of the resources and the harvesting levels.
 Subsidiary bodies may be established by the Commission, as needs arise, from time-to-time.
 The day-to-day work of the Organisation is coordinated, administered and overseen by the Secretariat, based in Swakopmund, Namibia.